swiftly-solution/documentation/src/docs/scripting/events/gameevents/onlootcratevisible.md

 ---

 # OnLootCrateVisible
-This event is triggered when loot_crate_visible is triggered
+This event is triggered when loot_crate_visible is triggered.
 ::: tabs
 @tab Lua
 ```lua